- This year, resolve to do something different

 Tis the Season was held on December 12, and we had a fantastic turnout of approximately 300 people!
 Everyone had a fantastic time participating in Candy Cane Limbo, doing arts and crafts, eating free food, and enjoying Santa’s Workshop.

 Keep a lookout for information on future Corvias resident events in your monthly e-newsletter!

 Are you the parent of a high school senior and/or the spouse of an active-duty service member?
 Are you considering college for you and/or your child next year, but worried how you will pay for it?
 Look no further - Corvias Foundation may be able to help!
 Each year, the Foundation awards $50,000 scholarships and $5,000 grants.
 Go to corviasfoundation.org to learn more and to access the Foundation’s online applications.

-Finally, we understand that the military lifestyle can be busy, but we appreciate your taking down your holiday decorations in a timely manner.
+Finally, we understand that the military lifestyle can be busy, but we appreciate your taking down your holiday decorations no later than January 15.

 Setting a New Year’s resolution on January 1 is easy, but sticking with it for the next 364 days can be tough.
 Service members and their families have a resource to help keep those resolutions going in 2014.

 Military One Source, a one-stop-shop of information, resources, and tools provides assistance to help the military and family members in any aspect of life.
 The most popular areas include work-life balance, a healthier lifestyle, and relationship improvement.

 Military One Source also offers free and confidential non-medical counseling.
 For your convenience, counseling is available in-person, online, or by phone.
 Counselors address everyday stressors, relationship concerns, deployment and reintegration, financial management, and many other issues.

 To learn more about the services offered by Military One Source, visit www.militaryonesource.mil or call (800) 342-9647.